Healthcare Policy Issues

 Current Market Trends

 Mexico’s market for medical equipment, instruments, disposable and dental products has fluctuated significantly in recent years in the mix of local production, exports, and imports.
-Imports of these products totaled nearly USD 6.9 billion in 2016 after a large spike of third-country imports in 2015.
+Imports of these products totaled nearly USD 5.4 billion in 2017 after a large spike of third world country imports in 2015.
 This represented about 70% of the medical equipment and instrument market and approximately 40% of medical disposable products and dental materials used in Mexico.
-About 78% of the total import market, or USD 5.4 billion of imports, came from the United States in 2016.
-This amount represented a massive surge in imports from the United States – and in a wide range of categories from dental instruments, hemodialysis, and electrocardiogram equipment to miscellaneous surgical and treatment items such as sutures, catheters, and syringes.
-These spikes may be due not only to one-time purchases by the government healthcare system but also to construction of several new hospitals in both the public and private healthcare networks.
+About 68% of the total import market, or USD 3.6 billion of imports, came from the United States in 2017.
+This amount represented a significant drop in imports from the United States in 2017, but it followed a massive surge in imports from the United States from 2015 to 2016.
+The spikes we have seen in recent years may be due not only to one-time purchases by the government healthcare system but also to construction of several new hospitals in both the public and private healthcare networks.

 The main third country suppliers of medical devices are Brazil, Canada, China, France, Germany, Israel, Italy, Japan, the Netherlands, South Korea, and the United Kingdom.
 A growing competitive problem for U.S. suppliers is low-cost and frequently lower-quality supply from Asian sources, particularly China.

 However, medical products from the U.S. are highly regarded in Mexico due to high quality, after-sales service, and pricing, compared to competing products of similar quality.
 Consequently, U.S. medical equipment and instruments have a competitive advantage and are in high demand in Mexico.